 - pay some upfront and receive a HECS-HELP loan for the balance.

-New Zealand citizens and holders of an Australian permanent resident visa (other than an Australian humanitarian visa) do NOT have access to HECS-HELP loans and must pay the student contribution upfront without a discount.
+Please note that New Zealand citizens and holders of an Australian permanent resident visa (other than an Australian humanitarian visa) do not have access to HECS-HELP loans and must pay the student contribution upfront without a discount.

 Unless you are in receipt of a scholarship, international students must pay full tuition fees.

-Information about fees is available in the University of Sydney International Undergraduate Prospectus or from the International Student Office website.
+Information about fees is available in the University of Sydney International Undergraduate Guide or from the International Services website.